Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/appsflyer.md

 Keep these things in mind when sending events to AppsFlyer:

 - A user must exist in AppsFlyer to send events for them.
 Appsflyer requires the `appsflyer_id` corresponding to each user to be sent.
 Use the `Mappings` tab in the sync setup to specify which Amplitude property to map to `appsflyer_id`.
-We recommend also specifying a mapping for the `customer_user_id` AppsFlyer property for best accuracy.
+Specify a mapping for the `customer_user_id` AppsFlyer property for best accuracy.
 - Amplitude forwards all properties selected to be sent as key value pairs within `eventValue`.
 - Appsflyer recommends sending the `OS` field, as well as other device identifiers such as various ad identifiers and device ID.
 See the [AppFlyer documentation](https://support.appsflyer.com/hc/en-us/articles/207034486#payload-parameters) for their recommendations on which properties to send.
 Use the `Mappings` tab in the sync setup to choose which properties to forward.